Creativeretroism/Creativeretroism/README.md

 </div>

 What are we ALL doing here?
-Collaborating together and stealing each others code ... with the best intentions of course!
+Stealing each others code of course ...

 >[!TIP]
 > Give credit where credits due.
 >
 > Dont Plagiarise - Dont be that person...

-I'm here to fuel my interests and be creative! :paintbrush:
+I'm here to fuel my interests, be creative and collaborate! :clap:

 Ever get that feeling that no matter how much you experience something, it just feels the same?
 Yeah, same...